coolnikitav/projects/lc3-controller-project2/README.md

 # LC-3 Project 2: Pipelined LC3 Microcontroller With A Comprehensive Instruction Set

 ## Description
+This project is inspired by NC State's ECE 745 course: ASIC Verification.
+The second part of the course is designing and verifying a LC-3 controller that supports pipelining, bypassing, and the following instructions: ADD, AND, NOT, LD, LDR, LDI, LEA, ST, STR, STI, BR, JMP.

 ## Modules
 This LC3 Microcontroller consists of 6 modules: Fetch, Decode, Execute, Memaccess, Writeback, Controller.
 Modules were designed and verified individually.
 Then they were combined into a main LC3 module and it was verified that all 5 stages of the pipeline worked cohesively.